UA Courses

 View Syllabus: UA

-BE 350 – Advanced Hydroponic Crop Production Lab, 1 unit (Spring) - Dr. Stacy Tollefson
+BE 350 – Advanced Hydroponic Crop Production Lab, 1 unit (Spring) - Dr. Triston Hooks

 This is an advanced level course, building on the basic principles covered in BE 217: Introduction to Hydroponics.
 Students will gain hands-on experience with various hydroponic and specialty crop production systems such as Nutrient Film Technique (NFT), Deep Water Culture (DWC), bag culture, aquaponics, and gourmet mushroom production.
 Course will cover nutrient and irrigation management, climate control, integrated pest management, crop scheduling, seeding, transplanting, harvesting, and packaging using GHP/GAP food safety protocols.